benkeser/survtmle/cran-comments.md

 Nothing to report.

 ## Additional Notes
-Initial submission of package, version 1.0.0
+Updated version of package, version 1.1.0